 What You Can Realistically Expect from the Touring Plans

 Though we present one-day touring plans for each theme park, be aware that the Magic Kingdom and Epcot have more attractions than you can reasonably expect to see in one day.
 Because the two-day plans for the Magic Kingdom and Epcot are the most comprehensive, efficient, and relaxing, we strongly recommend them over the one-day plans.
-However, if you must cram your visit into a single day, the one-day plans will allow you to see as much as is humanly possible.
-Although Disney's Hollywood Studios has grown considerably since its 1989 debut, seeing everything in one day is no problem.
-Likewise, Animal Kingdom is a one-day outing.
+However, if you must cram your visit into a single day, the one- day plans will allow you to see as much as is humanly possible.
+Although Disney’s Hollywood Studios has grown considerably since its 1989 debut, seeing everything in one day is still possible.
+Likewise, Disney’s Animal Kingdom is a one-day outing.